Persecution of Muslims by Meccans: Overview

 Slaves Sumayyah bint Khabbab, and her husband Yasir, were tortured to death by their master Abu Jahl.

 Muhammad was protected somewhat by the influence of his family.
 Abu Lahab's wife, Umm Jamil, would regularly dump filth outside his door.
 An eyewitness mentioned that the worst thing he ever saw the Quraysh doing to Muhammad was that a person from Quraysh clutched his clothes.

 Narrated Abdullah that while Muhammad was in the state of prostration, surrounded by a group of people from Quraysh pagans.
-'Uqba bin Abi Mu'ait came and brought the intestines of a camel and threw them on the back of Muhammad.
+Uqba ibn Abi Mu'ayt came and brought the intestines of a camel and threw them on the back of Muhammad.
 Muhammad did not raise his head from prostration until Fatima (i.e. his daughter) came and removed those intestines from his back.

-Umayya Bin Khalf brutally tortured Bilal upon learning that Bilal had embraced Islam.
-Umayya would put a rope around Bilal's neck and drag him in the streets.
-In the burning hot desert heat, Umayya used to wrap Bilal in raw cow's hide.
+Umayya ibn Khalaf brutally tortured Bilal, an African slave, upon learning that Bilal had embraced Islam.
+Umayya would put a rope around Bilal's neck and drag him through the streets.
+In the burning hot desert heat, Umayya used to wrap Bilal in raw cow hide.
 Due to the great stench of rotting hide, Bilal would find it difficult to breathe.
 Umayya would also chain Bilal heavily, lay him on hot sand, and put heavy stones on him.

-Abu Lahab used to fling stones at Muhammad.
+Abu Lahab, Muhammad's Uncle, used to fling stones at Muhammad.
 He forced his two sons to divorce Ruqaiya and Umm Kulthum, who were daughters of Muhammad.
 People used to spit and throw dust at Muhammad.
 Makkan polytheists used to grab the hair of Uqbah and twist his neck.
 The slaves were often tortured by their masters for apostasy.

+The boycotting of Muhammad and his followers to a barren valley caused extreme poverty.
+Since they were unable to buy anything from the markets of Mecca, food became extremely scarce.
+When their food supplies ran out, they would eat leaves of different trees to survive.They would tie stones on their stomachs to reduce hunger.
+Women and children used to cry out of hunger and thirst.
+They had nothing to eat except meager quantities of food which some of the compassionate Meccans smuggled to them or if the people of Muhammad's tribe were able to buy something in the market of the other tribes during the days of pilgrimage.
+Even in those markets, the people of Quraysh and Abu Lahab made sure that the Muslims were unable to buy anything.